dmwm/auth-proxy-server/grpc/README.md

 In this case, the client can use HTTP POST request and provide necessary data.

 - gRPC proxy server which only talks gRPC protocol between gRPC client and gRPC backend server.
-For this we need to setup proper gRPC data format which will include authorization token, see cms/service.proto
 ```
 client (gRPC) -> gRPC server (performs auth/authz) -> gRPC backend server
 ```
-In this case, gRPC client should provide data with token where token will be part of gRPC data structure.
+In this case, gRPC client should provide data with token.

 To build the code we need to build proper gRPC service which can be found in cms area.
 The `service.proto` defines data representation used